Employee retention: Cost of turnover

 Studies have shown that cost related to directly replacing an employee can be as high as 50–60% of the employee's annual salary, but the total cost of turnover can reach as high as 90–200% of the employee's annual salary.
 These costs include candidate views, new hire training, the internal recruiter's salary, the costs to retain a 3rd party recruiter, separation processing, job errors, lost sales, reduced morale and a number of other costs to the organization.
 Turnover also affects organizational performance.
 High-turnover industries such as retailing, food services, call centres, elder-care nurses, and salespeople make up almost a quarter of the United States population.
 Replacing workers in these industries is less expensive than in other, more stable, employment fields but costs can still reach over $500 per employee.
 As of November 2022, Gallup found that 49% of U.S. employees were watching for or actively seeking a new job.
+In the United States, the Bureau of Labor Statistics recorded 38.0 million voluntary quits in 2025, down by 1.3 million from 2024.
+Quits accounted for 60.6 percent of total separations in 2025, and the annual average quits rate was 2.0 percent.